-QUESTION 1: What factors should CWS consider before implementing a price increase?
+Question 1: What factors should CWS consider before implementing a price increase?

-Qualitative factors:
+Qualitative factors (suggested approach):

 - Product cannibalization: increasing the price of a product in a portfolio can lead customers to buy other, cheaper products.
-This can have a potential negative effect on CWS profit margin - Customer target: a price increase can potentially target more wealthier customers, meaning new customer segments, expectations and competition - Internal capabilities: do we know the process linked with price increases and can we handle this internally (e.g. IT & systems, accounting, legal)
+This can have a potential negative effect on CWS profit margin - Customer target: a price increase can potentially target more wealthier customers, meaning new customer segments, expectations and competition - Internal capabilities: what is our internal expertise in the process linked to price increases (e.g. marketing, management, accounting, legal)

-Quantitative factors:
+Quantitative factors (suggested approach):

-- Price elasticity: an increase in prices can easily scare customers away and make them move to the competition - Financial impact: will the price increase result in a revenue increase of 10%, as expected by management to follow through with this decision?
+- Price elasticity: an increase in prices can easily scare customers away and make them move to the competition - Financial impact: will the price increase result in a revenue increase of 3%, as expected by management in order to stick to this decision?

-QUESTION 2: Which stakeholders should be thought of when looking into a price increase?
+Question 2: Which stakeholders should be thought of when looking into a price increase?

-Internal:
+Internal (suggested approach):

-- · C-level management
+- C-level management

 - Internal sales force

-- · Retail employees
+- Retail employees

-- · Customer service
+- Customer service

-- · Accounting & legal
+- Accounting & legal

-External:
+- Marketing division

+External (suggested approach):

+- Customers

 - Potential company owners

 - External sales force

 - Suppliers

 - Distributors